adelevie/parse-ruby-client/features.md

 batch.run!
 ```

 The response from batch will be an `Array` with the same number of elements as the input list.
-Each item in the `Array` with be a `HAsh` with either the `"success"` or `"error"` field set.
+Each item in the `Array` with be a `Hash` with either the `"success"` or `"error"` field set.
 The value of success will be the normal response to the equivalent REST command:

 ```ruby
 {